 [Section 10D inserted by No. 55 of 2010 s.
 5.]

 10E.
-Commissioner to give notice of intention
+Commissioner to notify intention to act under s.
+10D

 (1) Before the Commissioner gives a direction to an incorporated association under section 10D(2) or notice of an amendment under section 10D(4)(b), the Commissioner must give notice in writing to the association stating —